 7. Are you aware of the Fellowship selection process?
 What changes, if any, would you suggest for the selection process?

-Yes, though its inner workings are not as widely documented as they should be.
-The selection process needs to better account for stakeholder diversity and, in the case of returning Fellows, past performance needs to be measured in an accountable manner by the program director and associated parties in order to assure the credibility of the program.
+The process of selection is completely non transparent.
+Of the 300-400+ applications received, there is no transparency about what the submitted materials are, and even once approved, the bios/background statements are not made public.
+That must be changed.
+The BC team that did an analysis identified multiple instances of fellows who identified as business but were not at all qualified to be recruited to the BC.
+This ranged from government employees who were in fact engaged in supporting business development in their country, but obviously NOT qualified to join the BC,.
+This in an obvious problem with intake materials/processs.
+In addition, the selection process needs to better account for stakeholder diversity and, in the case of returning Fellows, past performance needs to be measured in an accountable manner by the program director and associated parties in order to assure the credibility of the program.

+Fellows also need to be advised that they are at ICANN to work, not sight see during the hours of ICANN meetings, even if they believe that they don’t have a current meeting.
+In fact, they should always have a meeting that they are attending so that they can figure out where their new home will be.
+That includes not leaving the venue during the hours of the ICANN meeting, and not filling in their time by hanging out together, but have assignments to be attendees in ICANN meetings.

 8. An individual can be awarded a Fellowship up to three times.
 Do you suggest retaining or revising this number?
 Why?

-This seems to be an adequate number, and if it is to be reduced, it should be reduced at most to 2 times.
+This seems to be an adequate number, and if it is to be changed, it might be that a Fellow could skip one meeting, and focus on something in their country of relevance – such as a national IGF [ICANN is usually a speaker at such national IGFs] ; an ICANN meeting that is local, etc. and then return for their third fellowship event.
 Coming to an ICANN meeting for the first time has repeatedly been described as “overwhelming”, and does not allow for a full understanding of the many moving parts that compose the community.
-A second and third meetings allow for the individual to pursue a more focused direction and head into a niche that feels correct for them.

-The return of Fellows as Coaches is a healthy and important part of the process, as it allows the community to reap the investment made on educating those Fellows as they assume a position
+This is because there is not a proper onboarding before arranging and this is a failure that needs to be addressed.
+For instance, before one is given the status of “coach”, that should require that at least 4-5 new fellows have an onboarding call with the “coach”, who is going to be funded to travel.
+Failure to engage in the pre call can be justification for cancelling the Fellowship.
+Fellowship 2 and 3 should require declaration of a more focused direction and before approval for meeting 3 as a Fellow, should lead into a community that feels correct for them.

+The return of Fellows as Coaches needs further examination, as far too many are simply returning as travelers, and not always experienced enough to be a coach about ICANN overall.
+Some Fellows have demonstrated their experience as coaches but some also have a history of singular focus.
+It may be that coaches need to have a defined criteria before being anointed as “coach”.

 9. For Policy Forum Meetings, currently only Fellowship Alums can apply.
 Do you support continuing with this approach?
-If not,what changes would you suggest?
+If not what changes would you suggest?